-In Section \ref{SSHeat}, we have discussed the properties of heat kernel on a closed RMCF, where the existence comes from the classical theory of heat kernel of self-adjoint elliptic operators.
-For non-compact hypersurface, there is no classical theory, and we need to show the existence of the heat kernel.
+In Section \ref{SSHeat}, we have discussed the properties of the heat kernel on a closed RMCF, where the existence comes from the classical theory of the heat kernel of adjoint elliptic operators.
+For noncompact hypersurfaces, there is no classical theory, and we need to show the existence of the heat kernel.

-The proof is very similar to Colding-Minicozzi's proof of existence of drifted heat kernel on a noncompact shrinker, see \cite[Section 5]{CM5}.
+The proof is very similar to Colding-Minicozzi's proof of the existence of the drifted heat kernel on a noncompact shrinker (see \cite[Section 5]{CM5}).
 We will only sketch the essential modifications here, and the rest of the steps are verbatim from \cite{CM5}.

 The key step is to estimate the eigenfunctions of the linearized operator $L$.
-Suppose $\phi_i$ is the $i$-th eigenfunction on the conical $\Sigma$ with $\int \phi_i^2 e^{-\frac{|x|^2}{4}}=1$.
+Suppose $\phi_i$ is the $i$-th eigenfunction on the conical $\Sigma$ with $\int \phi_i^2 \mathrm{e}^{-\frac{|x|^2}{4}}d\mu=1$.
 In \cite{BW}, Bernstein-Wang proved that $\phi_1$ decays at infinity.
 Here we show similar results for higher eigenfunctions.